 Garden City Challenger Basketball – (Winter) Starts this Saturday January 14, 2017!
 Saturdays, located at the Garden City Middle School Gymnasium.
 Please use the rear entrance in back of the building (same as a past years).
 There are two clinics, one for younger students (ages 5- 12yrs) from 12:30pm – 2:00pm, and one for older students (12 – 21yrs, if still in school) from 2:00pm – 3:30pm.
 If you are not sure which session your athlete will be more comfortable in, attend both, then decide.
 If you have a jersey, please bring it.
 Open to residents and non-residents, girls and boys – No experience necessary!
 Please contact Anna Dragone for details at email@example.com or 516-437-0521.
 Volunteers are always needed and welcome!

-Garden City Challenger Golf – (Spring/Summer).
-Tuesdays, at Eisenhower Park Driving Range at 6:00pm.
+Garden City Challenger Golf – (Spring/Summer) The GCAA Golf will start up Tuesday, June 13th and will run through July 18th from 6 pm to 7:15 PM (no golf on July 4) at Eisenhower Park Driving Range in East Meadow.
 There will be Pros there to teach the players how to play.
 Open to 5-18, 21 if still in school.
 NO experience.
 Bring clubs, if not, they will be provided.
-Please contact Anna Dragone at email@example.com or 516-437-0521 for details.
+Please contact Anna Dragone at firstname.lastname@example.org or 516-437-0521 for details.

 Garden City Challenger Lacrosse – Season Start date: Sunday, May 7th